wp-plugins/sidebar-login/readme.txt

 2. After Login

 == Changelog ==

+= 2.2.15 =
+*	FORCE_SSL_LOGIN/ADMIN double login issue fix (Thanks to bmaupin)
+*	Only added openid styling if other plugin is installed
+*	Added more languages

 = 2.2.14 =
 *	Further revised the |true / |user_capability code - only need to use one or the other now.